Permissions inheritance in SharePoint

 What is permissions inheritance?

 Permissions inheritance means that the permission settings of an element in a site collection are passed on to the children of that element.
-In this way, sites inherit permissions from the root site of the site collection, libraries inherit from the site that contains the library, and so on.
+In this way, sites inherit permissions from the top-level ("root") site of the site collection, libraries inherit from the site that contains the library, and so on.
 Permission inheritance enables you to make a permission assignment once, and have that permission apply to all sites, lists, libraries, folders and items that inherit permissions.
-This behavior can reduce complexity and the amount of time Administrators and Site Owners spend on security management.
+This behavior can reduce complexity and the amount of time site collection administrators and site owners spend on security management.

 By default, SharePoint sites inherit permissions from a parent site.
 This means that when you assign a user to the Members group, the user's permissions automatically cascade down through all the sites, lists, libraries, folders and items that inherit the permission level.